Types of Fields and Suggested Use

 - In the list panel on the left, select the “Artstor Country” list name.

-- Click the gear menu in the right corner above the term panel and select Excel > Export all terms.
+- Click the Options menu in the right corner and select Export All Terms.

 - The Excel spreadsheet includes such data as the Term ID, Level (“Community” terms are provided by Artstor, “Local” terms have been added by users at your institution), Name of the term, and additional information, such as Source, Data Date, Description, Notes, and Active status.

 Since Artstor needs to determine a single date for chronological placement, it calculates the average between earliest and latest date and uses the result as the sorting or searching value.
 Below, you will find some best practice guidelines from our metadata staff for generating earliest and latest date values.